Hunter Biden: Presidency of Joe Biden

 During his father's presidency, Hunter emerged as one of six key individuals who insulated Joe from scrutiny and acted as an intermediary between him and others.
 After a poor presidential debate performance by Joe in June 2024 caused intensified public concern about his age and fitness for the presidency, Hunter helped Joe with speech preparation and began joining meetings with the president and his staffers.
 Hunter maintained daily, often hourly contact with his father on calls.
 Joe increasingly relied on Hunter for advice, and Hunter emerged as one of the strongest voices in Joe's circle urging him not to drop out of his reelection campaign.

 Hunter had been a regular presence in public White House events, but his increased involvement in Biden's presidency and campaign led to surprise and concern from White House staffers.
 After Joe's poor debate performance, Hunter advocated for Joe to fire some of his top staffers, including Anita Dunn and Bob Bauer.
 Hunter also began acting as a "de facto gatekeeper" for access to the president.
 During an interview with Andrew Callaghan in July 2025—his first interview since the 2024 presidential election—Biden castigated David Axelrod, David Plouffe, Anita Dunn, George Clooney, Jake Tapper, James Carville, and others, whom he blamed to various degrees for purportedly forcing his father to withdraw from the 2024 presidential race.
-Politico referred to Biden's statements in the interview as "a view of history that is simply inconsistent with the facts".
+Calder McHugh of Politico referred to Biden's statements in the interview as "a view of history that is simply inconsistent with the facts".